nelsonjchen/tool4comma10k/README.md

 1. Download a release ZIP from https://github.com/nelsonjchen/tool4comma10k/releases and extract.
 2. Run `Tool4Comma10k.exe` in folder.
+3. `git clone` your **fork** of the `comma10k` git repo to your Documents folder.
-3. Select the locally cloned `comma10k` Git Repo.
-By default, the tool will assume you've cloned it to your Documents folder.
-You will have to do this for every option if you did not clone it to Documents.
+    By default, the tool will assume you've cloned it to your Documents folder but this can be changed on every run, though not persistently.
 5. Workflow Loop
     1. Run `Reset Current To Upstream`
     2. Run `Run Editor Server`